Due to current client commitments we are not taking on any legal charge work at present and would recommend Blaser Mills or Kidd Rapinet.

-A legal charge allows a lender to protect the money they have lent to an individual or company.
+A legal charge allows a lender to secure the money they have lent to an individual or company.
 It is a legal document signed by the borrower which is registered against the property at the Land Registry to alert any potential buyer of the existence of the debt.
 A legal charge is also known as a secured loan.
 Should you wish to instruct us to draft and register a legal charge against our property please complete and return this Loan agreement and Legal Charge questionnaire.

-Legal Charges for Separating Couples
+Legal Charges for separating couples

 Another family-based legal charge could be obtained in the form of a Mesher Order.
 A Mesher Order, sometimes known as an ‘order for deferred sale’, is an order for the family home to remain in the couple’s joint names until a certain trigger event happens, at which point the property would be sold, the sale proceeds divided and a chargeback given to the person in favour of the Order, exercisable on the occurrence of specified events.